rjshvjy/puvi/.dev-index/code_usage_report.md

 - Functions using this table:
   - update_record in puvi-backend/puvi-backend-main/modules/masters_crud.py

+### list_fields
+- Used by modules: tm_configs
+- Files: 1

 ### litres
 - Used by modules: masters_common
 - Files: 1

 ### loading_charges
-- Used by modules: tm_input_operations
+- Used by modules: tm_configs, tm_input_operations
-- Files: 1
+- Files: 2

 ### location
-- Used by modules: sku_outbound, expiry_utils, locations
+- Used by modules: locations, expiry_utils, sku_outbound
 - Files: 3
 - Functions using this table:
   - update_expiry_tracking_on_transfer in puvi-backend/puvi-backend-main/utils/expiry_utils.py